bikeshaving/crank/website/documents/index.md

 renderer.render(<CyclingName />, document.body);
 ```

 Components rerender based on explicit `refresh()` calls.
-This level of precision means you can be as messy as you need to be to get the job done.
+This level of precision means you can be as messy as you need to be.

 Never memoize a callback ever again.